-- (1) The address of Messrs.
-Talley and Speese is 5700 Tennyson Parkway Third Floor, Plano, Texas 75024. - (2) Includes (A) 1,903,166 shares of our Common Stock held directly by him, (B) 2,000,000 shares held by the Talley 1999 Trust, a trust organized under the laws of the State of Texas of which Mr. Talley is the sole trustee, and (C) 1,000,000 shares held by Talley Partners, Ltd., a Texas limited partnership, whose sole general partner is Talley Management, Inc., a Texas corporation, an entity controlled by Mr. Talley.
-Mr. Talley has sole voting and dispositive power with respect to these shares.
-The amount listed in the table does not include an aggregate of 326,184 shares owned by two of Mr. Talley's children, as to which Mr. Talley disclaims beneficial ownership. - (3) The address of SAFECO Corporation is SAFECO Plaza, Seattle, WA 98185.
-Pursuant to a review of SAFECO Corporation's Schedule 13G filed with the SEC, SAFECO Corporation disclaims beneficial ownership of these shares.
-These shares represent shares owned beneficially by registered investment companies for which a subsidiary of SAFECO Corporation serves as advisor, including 2,321,350 shares held by SAFECO Common Stock Trust. - (4) Includes 22,500 shares issuable pursuant to options granted under the Long-Term Incentive Plan, all of which are currently exercisable. - (5) Includes 7,500 shares issuable pursuant to options granted under the Long-Term Incentive Plan, all of which are currently exercisable. - (6) These shares are issuable pursuant to options granted under the Long-Term Incentive Plan, all of which are currently exercisable. - (7) Includes 21,250 shares issuable pursuant to options granted under the Long-Term Incentive Plan, all of which are currently exercisable. - (8) Includes 6,000 shares issuable pursuant to options granted under the Long-Term Incentive Plan, all of which are currently exercisable. - (9) Messrs.
+- Less than 1%. - Mr. Talley's address is 5700 Tennyson Parkway Third Floor, Plano, Texas 75024. - (2) Mr. Speese's address is 5717 Arcady Place, Plano, Texas 75093. - (3) Includes (A) 1,903,166 shares of our Common Stock held directly by him, (B) 24,999 shares issuable pursuant to options granted under the Long-Term Incentive Plan which are currently exercisable, (C) 420,191 shares held by Mr. Talley's spouse, (D) 1,579,809 shares held by the Talley 1999 Trust, a trust organized under the laws of the State of Texas of which Mr. Talley is the sole trustee, and (E) 1,000,000 shares held by Talley Partners, Ltd., a Texas limited partnership, whose sole general partner is Talley Management, Inc., a Texas corporation, an entity controlled by Mr. Talley.
+The amount listed in the table does not include an aggregate of 326,184 shares owned by two of Mr. Talley's children, as to which Mr. Talley disclaims beneficial ownership. - (4) Includes (A) 1,251,832 shares held directly by him, (B) 9,000 shares issuable pursuant to options granted under the Long-Term Incentive Plan which are currently exercisable, (C) 250,000 shares held by the Mark Speese 2000 Grantor Retained Annuity Trust, a trust organized under the laws of the State of Texas, of which Mr. Speese is the sole trustee, and (D) 250,000 shares held by the Carolyn Speese 2000 Grantor Retained Annuity Trust, a trust organized under the laws of the State of Texas, of which Mr. Speese is the sole trustee. - (5) Includes 32,500 shares issuable pursuant to options granted under the Long-Term Incentive Plan, all of which are currently exercisable. - (6) Includes 11,250 shares issuable pursuant to options granted under the Long-Term Incentive Plan, all of which are currently exercisable. - (7) Includes 12,500 shares issuable pursuant to options granted under the Long-Term Incentive Plan, all of which are currently exercisable. - (8) All of which are issuable pursuant to currently exercisable options granted under the Long-Term Incentive Plan. - (9) Messrs.
 Berg and Copses are each principals and officers of certain affiliates of Apollo.
 Accordingly, each of Messrs.
 Berg and Copses may be deemed to beneficially own shares owned by Apollo.
 Messrs.
 Berg and Copses disclaim beneficial ownership with respect to any such shares owned by Apollo. - (10) The address of Apollo is 1999 Avenue of the Stars, Suite 1900, Los Angeles, California 90067.
-The 9,716,373 shares of Common Stock represent the shares of Common Stock into which the Series A Preferred Stock is convertible.
-Apollo owns 261,000 shares of our Preferred Stock, which represents in excess of 96% of the outstanding shares of our Preferred Stock.
-Apollo also has the right to vote RC Acquisition Corp.'s 10,426 shares of Preferred Stock.
-Apollo disclaims any beneficial ownership in these 10,426 shares other than its right to vote these shares.
+The 10,086,129 shares of Common Stock represent the shares of Common Stock into which the Series A Preferred Stock is convertible.
+Apollo owns 270,933 shares of our Preferred Stock, which represents in excess of 96% of the outstanding shares of our Preferred Stock.
+Apollo also has the right to vote RC Acquisition Corp.'s 10,823 shares of Preferred Stock.
+Apollo disclaims any beneficial ownership in these 10,823 shares other than its right to vote these shares. - (11) The address of Wasatch Advisors, Inc. is 150 Social Hall Avenue, Salt Lake City, Utah 84111. - (12) The address of Mellon Financial Corporation is One Mellon Center, Pittsburgh, Pennsylvania 15258.